Valuations in focus

 Bonds remain in favor in time-varying model portfolio

-Our TVAA is geared to investors who are comfortable with model forecast risk, a type of active risk in which investors embrace our disciplined model for navigating changing market and economic environments.
-We generally expect the model to deliver longer-term returns similar to those of its benchmark, a globally diversified, 60% equity/40% fixed income portfolio, but with lower volatility.
-Reduced expected volatility comes at the expense of active risk (tracking error relative to the benchmark).
+Our TVAA is geared toward investors who are comfortable with model forecast risk, a type of active risk in which investors embrace our disciplined model for navigating changing market and economic environments.

 Notes: Vanguard calculations are based on portfolios optimized by the VAAM, using return projections from the VCMM.
 Sharpe ratio is a measure of return above the risk-free rate that adjusts for volatility.
 A higher Sharpe ratio indicates a higher expected risk-adjusted return.
 Expected maximum drawdown is the median peak-to-trough drop in the portfolio’s value in 10,000 VCMM simulations.
 The probability of underperforming the benchmark is in any given year.